Tan Cheng Hoe

-Tan Cheng Hoe (陈清和) is a Malaysian football manager and former football player who is the current head coach of Malaysia Super League club Selangor.
-He was assistant coach for national team during Dato' K. Rajagopal & Nelo Vingada era before seat as Head coach of Malaysian national team.
+Tan Cheng Hoe (陈清和) is a Malaysian football manager and former football player who was recently the manager of Thai League 1 club Police Tero.
+He was the assistant coach for the Malaysia national team during K. Rajagopal and Nelo Vingada era before he was chosen as the head coach of the national team.

-Career
+Club career

-Playing career
+Kedah

 As a player, Tan played for Kedah in three Malaysia Cup finals from 1988 to 1990.
 He lost the 1988 and 1989 finals, but finally won the trophy in 1990.

 Tan made an appearance for Malaysia Selection in a match against Aston Villa on 20 May 1991.
 In September 1991, he was part of Malaysia B team managed by M. Karathu for TAAN Cup, an invitational tournament in Kathmandu Nepal.
 Malaysia B team won the tournament beating Tiong Bahru of Singapore 2–0.

 Managerial career

 Early coaching

-Tan Cheng Hoe began his career at Kedah in 2003.
+Tan began his career at Kedah in 2003.
 Kedah were also keen for Tan Cheng Hoe to stay in football and offered him the role of coach which he held until October 2004.

-Malaysia National Football Team
+Malaysia national team

 Tan was the assistant coach to K. Rajagopal from 2004 to 2013.
-Tan Cheng Hoe worked as an Under 19s coach for Malaysia from December 2004 until October 2009.
-Tan Cheng Hoe continued his development as coach for Harimau Muda from October 2007 until October 2009.
+Tan worked as an Under 19s coach for Malaysia from December 2004 until October 2009.
+Tan continued his development as coach for Harimau Muda from October 2007 until October 2009.
 Under Rajagopal and Tan, Malaysia achieved many good results such as reaching the quarter-finals of 2004 AFC Youth Championship and qualifying for the 2006 AFC Youth Championship.
 Malaysia also ended their trophy drought in regional football by winning the 2009 SEA Games and 2010 AFF Championship.

 Kedah

-A break from football lasting 5 years then followed with Tan Cheng Hoe's next role as manager at Kedah beginning in April 2014.
-In 2015, he helped Kedah win the Premier League to gain promotion to the Super League.
+A break from football lasting 5 years then followed with Tan's next role as manager at second-tier Malaysia Premier League club, Kedah beginning in April 2014.
+In 2015, he guided Kedah to win the 2015 Malaysia Premier League which also gain promotion to the 2016 Malaysia Super League.
 He was named the M-League's Best Coach of the Year at the 2016 National Football Awards following the success in Malaysia Cup, finishing third in the Super League and reached the FA Cup semi-finals.